HyperFunOriginal/LudiPhys/README.md

 'I': Keybind for iron, use together with launch particle and spawn particle buttons.

+'O': Keybind for water, use together with launch particle and spawn particle buttons.

 # How to load source code?
 (Main Branch)